Basketball Hall of Fame commemorative coins

-The Basketball Hall of Fame commemorative coins are a series of coins to be issued by the United States Mint in 2020.
+The Basketball Hall of Fame commemorative coins were a series of coins to be issued by the United States Mint in 2020.
 The coins were authorized by Public Law 115–343 to commemorate the 60th anniversary of the Naismith Memorial Basketball Hall of Fame.

 History

 Following the success of the National Baseball Hall of Fame commemorative coins of 2014, H.R.4592 was introduced to the House of Representatives in 2016.
 It proposed the production of a series of coins commemorating the 60th anniversary of the Basketball Hall of Fame in 2019.
 However, it did not make it past the House.

 The production of Basketball Hall of Fame coins was proposed again in 2017 with H.R.1235, this time with production scheduled for 2020.
 Unlike the previous proposal, H.R.1235 passed the House and the Senate, and was signed into law by President Donald Trump on December 21, 2018, becoming Public Law 115–343.